Catholic Church and capital punishment: Fratelli tutti (2020)

 In his 2020 encyclical Fratelli tutti, Pope Francis repeats that the death penalty is "inadmissible" and that "there can be no stepping back from this position".
-He adds that the Catholic Church is committed for the worldwide abolition of death penalty; he explains: "The firm rejection of the death penalty shows to what extent it is possible to recognize the inalienable dignity of every human being and to accept that he or she has a place in this universe."
+He adds that the Catholic Church is committed for the worldwide abolition of death penalty, and explains: "The firm rejection of the death penalty shows to what extent it is possible to recognize the inalienable dignity of every human being and to accept that he or she has a place in this universe."

 Subsequent remarks

 On 9 January 2022, Pope Francis stated in his annual speech to Vatican ambassadors: "The death penalty cannot be employed for a purported state justice, since it does not constitute a deterrent nor render justice to victims, but only fuels the thirst for vengeance".

+The Dicastery for the Doctrine of the Faith's document Dignitas Infinita, released on 8 April 2024, states that death penalty "violates the inalienable dignity of every person, regardless of the circumstances" and that "the firm rejection of the death penalty shows to what extent it is possible to recognize the inalienable dignity of every human being. [...]
+If I do not deny that dignity to the worst of criminals, I will not deny it to anyone".

 Objections to the current stance

+Pope Francis notably cited solely himself on the 2018 revision of the Catechism.
+The teaching is regarded as merely authentic, thus lacking a level of magisterium and degree of certitude that would imply infallibility.
+It was also considered to have been written in an ambiguous wording, a frequent accusation of his pontificate even among Vatican members.

 Two weeks after the Catechism was changed, 45 Catholic scholars and clergy signed an appeal to the cardinals of the Catholic Church, calling on them to advise Pope Francis to retract the 2018 revision made to the Catechism, on the grounds that its appearance of contradicting scripture and traditional teaching is causing scandal.

 Thomas Petri, dean of the Pontifical Faculty of the Immaculate Conception, considers that the 2018 change of the Catechism and Fratelli tutti which both declare the death penalty "inadmissible" means that the death penalty is, in fact, in itself admissible since the pope did not qualify death penalty as "intrinsically evil".
 He considers the change of stance is "a new understanding of punishment".
 He explains that historically the death penalty from a Catholic point of view is seen first as a mean of retribution, and secondly of rehabilitation of the criminal and of protection of society, but that John Paul II in Evangelium vitae declares that the protection of society was the first objective of death penalty.

+Pope Leo XIV

+On October 1, 2025, Pope Leo XIV criticized the death penalty, comments that were widely interpreted as an attack on the second Donald Trump administration's treatment of refugees, immigrants, and prisoners on death row.
+He further stated that individuals who oppose abortion but support the death penalty are not truly "pro-life" and in contradiction to Catholic social teaching.